 We also ate at Spoon & Stable.
 We ordered a bunch of dishes and sampled basically everything (my favorite kind of eating).
 Definitely order every single dessert, you won’t regret it.

 Stay tuned for more projects with Wagner coming up on the blog.
 Kalen and I were working on a fun holiday project with the heat gun over the weekend that will be up on the blog in a couple weeks.
 (Update: See the project here – How to make DIY Christmas icicle ornaments with a heat gun.)

-In the meantime, you can catch up on some of my previous projects with Wagner here:
+You can catch up on some of my previous projects with Wagner here: